How to revise for exams

 If you want to achieve the best score you can, lay the groundwork well in advance.
 Attend lectures and seminars throughout the year and be sure to keep up with weekly readings and coursework.

-For most university-level exams you'll require a deep understanding of your chosen subject and it's expected that you know the concepts well enough to be able to confidently apply them to real-life problems and scenarios.
+For most university-level exams you'll require a deep understanding of your chosen subject.
+It's expected that you know the concepts well enough to be able to confidently apply them to real-life problems and scenarios.

 Therefore, revision will be much more effective, and far less stressful, if you've worked consistently throughout the year, keeping your lecture and further reading notes up to date.